MackDxddy/chaos-agents-finder/README.md

 see matches sorted by build cost.
 It runs entirely on your own computer.
 Nothing is uploaded anywhere and it never needs your password.

-Note: this is currently built for Windows.
-It should run on Mac with a small launcher tweak.

 ## Download